Discover Swiss Financial Secrets That Maximize Your Money!

 While important, it is not a very difficult criterion.
 Indeed, most investors do not need many features.
 You only need a few features if you are a passive investor like me.
 And after that, some features are nice to have but not essential.

 Both brokers give you access to the most important stock exchanges, such as the Swiss Stock Exchange (SIX) and the New York Stock Exchange (NYSE).
-And they give you access to the biggest European stock exchanges.
+And they provide you with access to the biggest European stock exchanges.

 You can access stocks, bonds, and ETFs with both brokers, which is probably everything most investors need.
 You can also access futures, options, and more advanced investments, but that only concerns a few investors.